swarajd/code-analysis-guide/chapter1/characters.md

 ### Character arithmetic

-The rules also say you can perform character arithmetic, but only in the range from `'0'` to `'9'`
+The rules also say you can perform character arithmetic, but only if the result is in the range from `'0'` to `'9'` , or from `'A'` to `'Z'` , or from `'a'` to `'z'` .
+Lets look into some examples of character arithmetic:

+    char cd    = 'c' + 'd' - '`'; // The resulting character is 'g'
+    char char7 = '3' + '4' - '0'; // The resulting character is '7'
+    char CD    = 'C' + 'D' - '@'; // The resulting character is 'G'

+The way this arithmetic works is `char` s are basically 8 bit integers, and it does the arithmetic on the integer values and 'converts' it back to a character.